shihap/-MNT---Halan-Backend-Problem-Solving-Challenge/README.md

 # -MNT---Halan-Backend-Problem-Solving-Challenge
-This repository contains solutions to various algorithmic problems.
-Each problem is organized in its own file, allowing for easy access and review.
+This repository contains Java solutions to various algorithmic problems as part of the coding test for MNT-Halan.
+Each problem is organized in its own file for easy access and review.